Background

 And then there's the shared psychosis which frequently manifests as a form of emotional incest.
 You and I are united against the whole world or at least against your monstrous no good father or mother.
 You are my one and only true love and passion.
 You are the man in this house or you are the woman in this house.

 And the fourth type of, fourth class of mechanisms are the explicit mechanisms.
-If you do not adhere to my principles, to my beliefs, ideology, religion, values, if you do not obey my instructions and if you do not provide me with narcissistic supply, I'm going to punish you.
+If you do not adhere to my principles, to my beliefs, ideology, religion, values, if you do not obey my instructions and if you do not provide me with adequate narcissistic supply, I'm going to punish you.
 I'm going to disinherit you.
 I'm going to throw you out.
-I'm going to punish you so.
+I'm going to, you know, not send you money.
+I'm going to punish you, so.

 I've sacrificed myself for you.
 I've denied myself for you.
 Now it's your turn to actualize or realize the potentials that I have avoided just in order to give you a life and to raise you.